nateemma/strategies/README.md

 - _**NNPredict**_: this uses neural networks to predict changes in the price of a pair.
 Timeseries prediction is a cutting edge problem, and I do not appear to have solved it!
-These algorithms perform OK in backtesting, but if you look at the details, the predictions are not good.
-So, I am currently not working on these
+These algorithms perform OK in backtesting, but if you look at the details, the predictions are not good. <br>So, I am currently not working on these, but I may circle back and apply lessons learned from te NNTC work

 ## Intro